If you like what you’re reading, please do contact me

 We were staying in the rather grand The Rock hotel.
 The whiff of art deco from the outside was soon lost on entering, but it maintained a certain level of colonial charm.
 From the black and white photos on the walls, this hotel had certainly seen some action, at least back in the 50s and 60s, but now it looked not so much a little tired, but trying to cling on to what it had.
 The menu reflected this bearing the most ridiculous names for what was otherwise quite bland food.
 The view out to sea could have been wonderful peering over the tops of the exotic trees of the botanic garden .But sadly all you see is the ugly port, ugly massive tankers at anchor and then on the Spanish mainland, a massive and stinky oil refinery, built there I can only assume again out of spite.

-the peninsular outpost had to offer.
-Gibraltar once played a pivotal role in
+everything the peninsular outpost had to offer.
+Gibraltar once played a

-WW2, but all the ugly concrete they poured everywhere to facilitate the
+pivotal role in WW2, but all the ugly concrete they poured everywhere to

-campaigns (from gun placements, to landing areas, to lookout posts) has just
+facilitate the campaigns (from gun placements, to landing areas, to lookout

 As we failed to make the cave on the first day, I decided